jessicadigital/WGUBeamer/README.md

 ## Presentation setup

 The template has been designed primarily for 16:9 (widescreen) mode, although it does work for traditional 4:3 formats.

+## How to use

+Download the full `.zip` package using the `Clone or download` button in the top right.
+You can then upload the entire `.zip` as a new project in Overleaf.

+Edit the `demo.tex` file to create your presentation.
+By default this uses 16:9 aspect ratio, you can change to 4:3 by deleting the `aspectratio=169` from the top of the source file.

+To prepare a `.pdf` for dissemination, add the option `handout` to the `documentclass`.
+Without this option, you will produce a stepped file including animation frames on every slide that is suitable for presentation.